 Over to You

-A distinctive value proposition quickly conveys how you serve your customers better than your competitors.
+A unique value proposition quickly conveys how you serve your customers better than your competitors.
 The faster you can communicate your value proposition, the more likely you are to keep potential customers interested in investigating your products.

 Remember to think from your customer’s point of view and focus on addressing their sorest pain-point.
 Overall, be true to your brand and avoid over-promising.
-Your value proposition becomes worthless if customers feel that you are selling something you can’t deliver.
+Your unique value proposition becomes worthless if customers feel that you are selling something you can’t deliver.